Chris Smither

 UP ON THE LOWDOWN, SMALL REVELATIONS, DRIVE YOU HOME AGAIN

-In 1995, Smither recorded Up On The Lowdown, the first of his five albums with roots label HighTone Records.
+In 1995, Smither recorded Up On The Lowdown, the first of his seven albums with roots label HighTone Records.
 He toured all over Europe, debuted in Australia and wrote the score for the independent film The Ride (inspired by his song “I Am the Ride” from Up On The Lowdown).

-Smither’s seventh album, Small Revelations, came out in 1997 and performed exceptionally well on Americana charts.
+Smither’s eighth album, Small Revelations, came out in 1997 and performed exceptionally well on Americana charts.
 The supporting tour included opening for B.B.
 King, Bonnie Raitt and Nanci Griffith and joining the Monsters of Folk tour with Ramblin’ Jack Elliott, Dave Alvin and Tom Russell.
 Emmylou Harris recorded the album’s “Slow Surprise” for The Horse Whisperer soundtrack and his original rendition of “Hold On” was included in the film Love From Ground Zero.
 In 1999 he recorded Drive You Home Again, which Rolling Stone gave four stars.

 2000-2010 ALBUMS